SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/cs/hello-world-basic.html.md

 ### <a name="run-locally"></a> Running the microservice locally

-In order to test the microservice calls to Cumulocity, you can run the docker container locally.
+In order to test the microservice calls to Cumulocity, you can run the Docker container locally.

 The microservice must be deployed  to verify calls from Cumulocity.